application security concepts

 Dynamic Application Security Testing (DAST)

-DAST involves scanning a live application to identify vulnerabilities and misconfigurations.
-It provides valuable insights into the application's security posture in a live environment, thus, enabling organizations to address vulnerabilities that may arise during runtime.
+DAST scans live applications to identify runtime vulnerabilities and misconfigurations.
+It provides insights into an application’s security posture during operation, allowing organizations to remediate issues that arise in real-time.

 Mobile Application Security Testing (MAST)